-Before you Apply!
+Before you apply!

 There are laws in each state that govern an institution of higher education’s ability to offer programs in that state.
-The University of TN, Knoxville operates in the state of Tennessee, and under the terms and conditions of the State Authorization Reciprocity Agreement, commonly known as SARA.
+The University of TN, Knoxville operates in the state of Tennessee and under the terms and conditions of the State Authorization Reciprocity Agreement, commonly known as SARA.

 UTK is permitted to deliver Distance Education programs to students living in other SARA member states.
 Please review the information about SARA member states before applying.

-Important Information about Programs in the College of Nursing
+Notification to Prospective Students about Programs in the College of Nursing

 Distance Education (DE) programs in the College of Nursing that lead to professional licensure or that require clinical placements or clinical coursework must abide by board and state regulations in the state where the student resides and/or will be completing the clinical experiences.